-There’s a lot more to e-commerce email marketing than arbitrarily sending promotional emails and an automated cart abandonment email or two…
+There’s a lot more to Shopify email marketing than arbitrarily sending promotional emails and an automated cart abandonment email or two…

-But this is where most e-commerce store owners stop short, often because they’re flat-out doing all the other things that need to be done to run an online store, like product sourcing, running traffic, fulfillment and customer service.
+But this is where most Shopify store owners stop short, often because they’re flat-out doing all the other things that need to be done to run a Shopify store, like product sourcing, running traffic, fulfillment and customer service.

-It’s no secret that the stores that are the most profitable focus heavily on email marketing.
-They understand that maximising customer lifetime value is the key to driving higher profits and achieving a significantly higher price as part of their exit strategy.
+It’s no secret that the Shopify stores that are the most profitable focus heavily on Shopify email marketing.
+They understand that maximizing customer lifetime value is the key to driving higher profits and achieving a significantly higher price as part of their exit strategy.

 But the trouble is, the longer you leave it, the more money you’re leaving on the table…